crgimenes/pgfs/README.md

         - macOS [https://osxfuse.github.io](https://osxfuse.github.io)
         - Linux [https://github.com/libfuse/libfuse](https://github.com/libfuse/libfuse)

-- Create a pgfs.toml file with database credentials. you can sweat the pgfs.toml.sample file as an example
+- Create a pgfs.ini file with database credentials. you can sweat the pgfs.ini.sample file as an example

 - Mount the file system with the following command